 The district is committed to providing equal access for all eligible homeless, migrant and English Language Learners to a free and appropriate education in the same manner as is provided to other district students.

 HONOR ROLL

-The honor roll is published each semester and includes only students who have earned a "B" average letter grade (3.0) or better in all subjects.
+The honor roll is for students who have earned a "B" average letter grade (3.0) or better in all subjects.